 Any university centre may consider free of charge participation to the TOLC for a fixed and predetermined number of students and will take care of the costs and organisation.
 This is possible exclusively for ordinary TOLC sessions that take place in September, October, and November of every year and for TOLCs administered outside Italy.

-In these cases that students after registering to the portal may receive a credit to be used exclusively for the date and centre indicated in their personal area.
+In these cases, after registering to the portal students will receive a credit to be used exclusively for the date and centre indicated in their personal area.
 This credit allows the participation solely and exclusively to the test indicated and in the centre that has provided this possibility in the indicated date and in no case may the student ask that the same credit be used for other centres or different dates.

 4.1.
 Access to the test room